-Receivables and Credit Policies - CGRS-CA has determined that no allowance for doubtful uncollectible accounts receivable is needed based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
+At June 30, 2023, CGRS-CA had \$27,874 in receivables from government grants.
+There were no receivables at June 30, 2024.
+Any allowance for uncollectible receivables is based on current expected credit loss in accordance with Topic 326.
+This analysis is enhanced with historical experience, an assessment of economic conditions, and a review of subsequent collections.
+During the years ended June 30, 2024 and 2023, CGRS-CA recognized no bad debts.
 It is the policy of the organization to periodically assess receivables to determine proper carrying value.

-Revenue and Revenue Recognition - Revenue is recognized in accordance with authoritative guidance, including ASU No. 2014-09, Revenue from contracts with Customers (Topic 606) and ASU No. 2018-08 Notfor-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions received and Contributions Made (Topic 958).
+Revenue and Revenue Recognition - Revenue is recognized in accordance with authoritative guidance, including ASU No. 2014-09, Revenue from contracts with Customers (Topic 606) and ASU No. 2018-08 Notfor-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
 Contributions are recognized when cash, securities or other assets, an unconditional promise to give, or notification of a beneficial interest is received.
 Conditional promises to give are not recognized until the conditions on which they depend have been substantially met.
-When applicable, revenue earned under a contractual arrangement (an "exchange transaction") is recognized when earned and therefore measured as services are provided.
+Revenue from settlements is recognized when the settlement occurs.